 - The College keeps accurate and up-to-date records of student information.
-This includes but is not limited to, personal details, academic progress, reports of interviews, financial records and welfare reports in either hard copy or electronic format.
+This includes but is not limited to, personal details, academic progress, reports of interviews, college financial records and welfare reports in either hard copy or electronic format.
 Staff are informed of record keeping processes during staff induction.
 Our record keeping is stored electronically within CollegeWorx database & hard-copy in students files in the Registrar’s office.

 - Student files include any forms, records of interviews or results while at College.
 This covers hard copies or computerised documentation.
 Examples include, but are not limited to; Application form, Pastoral reference, Salvation testimony, Academic transcripts, records of interviews, any counselling notes.